dildurden/BloodBlock/README.md

 # BloodBlock - A Blood Donor Chain

-A blockchain-based Blood Donation Management System
+A blockchain-based Blood Donation Management System ; The dApp is created to make the blood donation transparent and decentralised.
+It helps us to know whether the blood donated reaches the needed and also donate blood as per request so that there is no blood wastage and spoilage.

 ### System requirements: